matrix-org/synapse/UPGRADE.rst

 some config options are changed from their defaults.**

-Previous versions of Synapse delegate the sending of registration emails and SMS to an Identity Server by default.
+Previous versions of Synapse delegate the sending of registration emails and SMS to an identity server by default.
 In most cases this server is vector.im or matrix.org.

 In Synapse 1.4, for security and privacy reasons, the homeserver will no longer